pekkah/tanka-graphql/README.md

 - Execute queries, mutations and subscriptions
 - Validation (new implementation in v0.3.0)
-- SignalR hub for streaming queries, mutations and subscriptions
-- ApolloLink for the provided SignalR hub
-- Apollo GraphQL WebSockets (apollo-link-ws) compatible web socket server (since v0.8.0)
+- graphql-ws compatible web socket server (compatible with latest Apollo Client) (since v3)
 - Code generation
 - New and improved parser for executable and type system documents (since v2.0.0)
+- Delegates as resolvers and subscriptions (also middleware) (since v3)
+- New middleware based execution pipelines (since v3)
+- New server and executor implementations (since v3)
+- Apollo Federation subgraph support (since v3)

 ## Documentation and packages